 By: Kelsey Henry, RDN

-The holidays are right around the corner and we all know what that means — turkey, mashed potatoes and desserts galore.
+The holidays will be here before you know it, and we all know what that means — turkey, mashed potatoes and desserts galore.
 If you’re trying to be mindful of your diet, this time of year will keep you on your toes.
 The good news?
 You can have your cake and eat it, too — so to speak.

 While desserts may seem like the opposite of healthy eating, they don’t have to be.
 Even the most decadent of desserts can have a role in a healthy, balanced diet.